aws-samples/ec2-lamp-server/README.md

 Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP or LAPP stack.

 ## Description
-[LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for Linux, Apache, MySQL/MariaDB and PHP.
+[LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL; and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
-A variation is the LAPP stack which include Linux, Apache, PostgreSQL (instead of MySQL) and PHP.
+Variations include LAPP which uses PostgreSQL as the database server and LEMP which uses Nginx as web server.

-This repo provides starter CloudFormation template to provision a EC2 LAMP or LAPP server instance.
-The EC2 instance can be used for software development, or deployment of LAMP stack based applications for use cases where factors such as high availablility (HA) and scalability are not a primary priority.
+This repo provides starter CloudFormation template to provision a EC2 LAMP, LAPP or LEMP server instance.
+The EC2 instance can be used for software development, or deployment of LAMP/LAPP/LEMP stack based applications for use cases where factors such as high availablility (HA) and scalability are not a primary priority.

 For use cases that require high performance, reliability, scalability and high availability, users should re-architect their LAMP applications.
 Some resources that can help with the design includes:
 - [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/)